Cushion and

 Lateral Thigh Support Reinforcement

-Lateral thigh support reinforcement adds ABS to the outer edges of the cushion, increasing the rigidity of the lateral adductors and enhancing overall postural stability
+Lateral thigh support reinforcement adds ABS to the outer edges of a custom foam cushion, increasing the rigidity of the lateral adductors and enhancing overall postural stability

-The integrated mounting platform is an ABS layer added to the bottom surface of a cushion to act as a rigidizer, improving stability, maintaining cushion shape, and reducing seat-sling hammocking.
-In the AIREZ cushion line, this platform is 3D-printed directly into the cushion, while in the PROTEUS foam line, it is securely bonded to the underside.
+The integrated rigidizer is a reinforcement added to the bottom of a cushion to act as a rigidizer, improving stability, maintaining cushion shape, and reducing seat-sling hammocking.
+In the AIREZ cushion line, this platform is 3D printed directly into the base of the cushion, while in the Posture-Fit foam line, it is an ABS layer securely bonded to the underside of the cushion.

 Tapered Cushion